Curtiss P-1 Hawk: Operational history

 On June 23, 1924, taking off at 3:58 A.M., Army test pilot First Lieutenant Russell Maughan left Mitchel Field, New York, in PW-8 24-204, modified with additional fuel and oil tanks, made a dawn-to-dusk transcontinental flight across the US.
 Refueling five times, he landed at Crissy Field, San Francisco, California, at 9:46 p.m., one minute before dusk, covering 2,670 mi (4,297 km) in 20 hours and 48 minutes.
 His flight time included four planned 30-minute stops at McCook Field, Ohio; Saint Joseph, Missouri; Cheyenne, Wyoming; and Salduro Siding, Utah; and an unplanned stop in North Platte, Nebraska for additional fuel when a muddy field in Missouri did not permit him to take on a full load.
 He also lost an hour at McCook to repair a broken fuel valve after an over-eager mechanic had over-torqued the valve, damaging it.

 The original fifteen P-1s served in the 27th and 94th Pursuit Squadrons, 1st Pursuit Group, Selfridge Field, Michigan.
 The first Hawk to serve with the Air Corps in quantity was the P-1A (17th, 27th, and 94th Pursuit Squadrons) beginning in 1925.
 In October 1928 the largest order of 33 P-1s was made.
 These were delivered by April 1929 as P-1Cs.

 The AT-4 and AT-5 trainer variants served with the 43rd Pursuit Squadron (School) at Kelly Field, Texas.

+After concluding by the end of September 1928 that wind tunnel tests of its "Cowling No. 10" not only cooled an engine more efficiently than leaving an engine's cylinders open to the air, but also that it reduced aerodynamic drag by a factor of 2.6 compared to any other cowling, the U.S. National Advisory Committee on Aeronautics (NACA) tested the cowling on an AT-5A borrowed from the Army Air Corps.
+The tests demonstrated that the cowling also significantly increased an aircraft's maximum speed, in the case of the AT-5A from 118 mph to 137 or 138 mph.
+The cowling became known as the NACA cowling.